Abdessalam Benjelloun

 Benjelloun started his career in his native Morocco, before moving to Scottish Premier League club Hibernian in 2006.
 Benjelloun had some success at Hibs, scoring twice in the 2007 Scottish League Cup Final win, but was twice loaned to Belgian clubs afterwards before being released at the end of his contract in 2010.
 Benjelloun then signed for Egyptian Premier League club Ismaily SC, but returned to his native Morocco in January 2011.
-At international level, he represented the Morocco national team.
+At the international level, he represented the Morocco national team.